+1-888-SITEOWL

 Different Teams, Different Tools

-For most security integrators this is an operational pain point that slows down processes and causes confusion between teams.
+For most security integrators, this is an operational pain point that slows down workflows and causes team confusion.

 For 3Sixty, it was no different.

-Flores is responsible for creating proposal, shop, and as-built drawings for almost every company project, and his work contributes to every stage of the process — from sale to install to final work summary.
-Because of his essential role within the organization, Flores knows firsthand how frustrating it can be to input the same information over and over and over again.
+Flores is responsible for creating proposals, shops, and as-built drawings for almost every company project, and his work contributes to every stage of the process — from sale to install to final work summary.
+Because of his essential role within the organization, Flores knows firsthand how frustrating it can be to input the same information repeatedly.

 This frustration didn’t just stop at the sales and design process.

-As the system designer, Flores also needs to ensure that his design plans stay up to date.
-In the past, he had to chase down team members in order to retrieve redlines and other essential change information from the field.
+As the system designer, Flores must also ensure his design plans stay current.
+In the past, he had to chase down team members to retrieve redlines and other essential change information from the field.
 Unfortunately, he often found that the information had been misplaced.

 “It’s a giant hassle trying to interrupt working people to gather all that information for a project they might have worked on a month ago,” he said.
-“Plus, everybody is working on different projects and has their own way of storing information.”
+“Plus, everybody works on different projects and has their own way of storing information.”

 For Flores, using different tools and different systems was a nightmare with no end.
-It was an inefficient and frustrating part of the process, and it often felt like an extra job on top of his design duties.
+It was an inefficient and frustrating part of decision-making, and it often felt like an extra job on top of his design duties.

 Everybody in One Place

-The most obvious solution to distributed systems is a concept that’s easy to visualize but difficult to implement: Migrate everyone over to a single system, give everyone the same set of tools, and make sure that those tools meet their needs.
+The most obvious solution to distributed systems is a concept that’s easy to visualize but difficult to implement: Migrate everyone to a single system, give everyone the same set of tools, and ensure those tools meet their specific needs.

 3Sixty partnered with SiteOwl and began making changes to its processes and workflows.
-It was a difficult transition and, for the longest time, Flores wasn’t a fan.
+It was a difficult transition, and Flores wasn’t a fan for the longest time.

-“I felt like SiteOwl just didn’t have enough information to replace AutoCAD floor plans,” he said, “but as more and more fillable fields and tools are added I’m starting to see the real potential for SiteOwl.”
+“I felt like SiteOwl just didn’t have enough information to replace AutoCAD floor plans,” he said, “but as more and more fillable fields and tools are added, I’m starting to see the real potential of SiteOwl.”

-Flores is careful to point out that while SiteOwl has helped 3Sixty centralize its floor plan information, it doesn’t replace some of the technical software that he needs to get the job done.
-He says he’ll always need a CAD software and a PDF software, in order to create installation models and put together PDF packages.
+Flores carefully points out that while SiteOwl has helped 3Sixty centralize its floor plan information, it doesn’t replace some of the technical software he needs to get the job done.
+He says he’ll always need CAD software and PDF software to create installation models and put together PDF packages.

 That ability to keep information centralized and updated helps every team member stay on task during the life cycle of the project.